0xsamalt/Equinox/README.md

 Core Features

-Parametric Payouts: Automatically triggered by on-chain data, not a claims committee.
+Parametric Payouts: Automatically triggered by on-chain data, not a claims committee (Currently It Checks Safety Score on Manual Click of user to claim insurance).

 Trustless Oracle: Uses a zk-Oracle (powered by RISC Zero) to verifiably compute a protocol's safetyScore (e.g., (Assets - Liabilities) / Assets) off-chain.
 This makes the trigger trustless.